KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

 A weights file is created at the end of the training.
 The computer's date and time stamp are part of the name, so that previously created weights files are not overwritten.
 Therefore, your weights files will have a different name than the one shown here, of course.

 You can also download the GAweights file from the GitHub Georgia Project website.
+There are two formats available.
+The weights files are in HDF5, the default in Tensorflow, and ONNX, the cross-platform format.
 Download the [HDF5 weights file](https://github.com/KatherineMossDeveloper/The-Georgia-Project/releases/download/v1.0.0/GAweights.h5) or the [ONNX weights file](https://github.com/KatherineMossDeveloper/The-Georgia-Project/releases/download/v1.0.0/GAweights.onnx) to the \inference folder where you downloaded the Georgia Project code on your PC.

 ![InferenceExamples](../images/InferenceExample.png)